Love, Loss and What I Wore

 Rehearsals in Blue.
 Performances in Red.

-Pickup rehearsals are scheduled for Thursday, Janurday 11 and Thursday, January 18.
+Pickup rehearsals are scheduled for Thursday, April 26 and Thursday, May 2.

 Please check this schedule carefully and list any conflicts you may have with rehearsal dates on your audition registration form.
 Many directors will not allow you to add conflicts after the show has been cast and rehearsals begin.
 SCHEDULE CONFLICTS WILL NOT NECESSARILY PREVENT YOU FROM BEING CAST.